 New York Property Taxes

-Property taxes in New York vary greatly, depending on where you live.
-In the City, the average property tax rate is 0.90 percent, and the statewide average is 1.68 percent.
-New York residents may qualify for a property tax credit, and to do so, they must file Form IT-214 (available here).
+Property taxes in New York are considerably above the national average, according to SmartAsset.
+The state’s effective tax rate stands at 1.64%—almost twice the national average of 0.90%—and the median annual property tax bill exceeds $6,300.
+However, New York residents may qualify for a property tax credit, and to do so, they must file Form IT-214 (available here).

 New York Retirement Income Taxes

-Depending on the tax bracket, state income taxes range from 4.0 percent to 8.82 percent (New York City’s are different).
-There’s also an earned income credit to help offset this; ask your accountant for details.
+Depending on the tax bracket, state income taxes range from 4% to 10.9% (New York City’s are different).
+There’s also an earned income credit to help offset this.

 New York Tax Exemptions for Seniors

-New York is tax-friendly for retirees, as residents ages 59+ can have up to $20,000 of their qualified pensions excluded from taxes.
-There’s also no tax on Social Security as well as state, local, civil service, or military pensions.
-The state’s School Tax Relief Program (STAR), offers property tax relief for homeowners, and the Enhanced STAR is available to homeowners ages 65 and up, if they meet eligibility requirements.
+New York is tax-friendly for retirees, as residents aged 59+ can have up to $20,000 of their qualified pensions excluded from taxes.
+There’s also no tax on Social Security, as well as state, local, civil service, or military pensions.
+The state’s School Tax Relief Program (STAR) offers property tax relief for homeowners, and the Enhanced STAR is available to homeowners ages 65 and up, if they meet eligibility requirements.

 There are hundreds of hospitals in New York State, and according to U.S. News Rankings, the top ones are in NYC: New York Presbyterian, NYU Langone, and Mount Sinai.
 New York Presbyterian also has facilities in the Hudson River Valley, and Mount Sinai has a hospital in Nassau County, Long Island.
 Excellent care is also provided at Long Island’s North Shore University Hospital, the Hudson Valley’s Putnam Hospital Center, and Albany Medical Center Hospital.